kyegomez/Gen1/README.md

 # Gen1
-My Implementation of " Structure and Content-Guided Video Synthesis with Diffusion Models" by RunwayML
+My Implementation of " Structure and Content-Guided Video Synthesis with Diffusion Models" by RunwayML.
+"Input videos x are encoded to z0 with a fixed encoder E and diffused to zt.
+We extract a structure representation s by encoding depth maps obtained with MiDaS, and a content representation c by encoding one of the frames with CLIP.
+The model then learns to reverse the diffusion process in the latent space, with the help of s, which gets concatenated to zt, as well as c, which is provided via cross-attention blocks.
+During inference (right), the structure s of an input video is provided in the same manner.
+To specify content via text, we convert CLIP text embeddings to image embeddings via a prior."